nighthawkcoders/APCSA/_pages/00_schedule.md

       {% assign start = 25 %}
       {% assign end = 29 %}
 ## Unit {{unit}}: Trimester 3 Data Structures
 > Trimester 3 has a focus Data Structures that relate to the AP exam.
 A key requirement is to make your own Algo Rythmic sorting video.
-The midterm project, due at the end of week 30, will be either FE/BE or Jupyter Notebook project.
-The theme is proeduce a project that can be used by future generations in AP CS, ask a Study Aide.
-The project must cover key concepts from the Four AP FRQ types and contain multiple sorting algorithms with BigO analysis.
+The midterm project, due at the beginning of week 30, will be either FE/BE or Jupyter Notebook project and hopefully you can use it as a lesson starting Week 30.
+The theme is produce work that can be used to help you pass the AP Exam and be used by future generations in AP CS, as a Study Aide.
+Each student must cover key concepts from one of the Four AP FRQ types, contain a key Data Structure, and utilize sorting.
+These requirements are fairly generic and could complement any teaching assignment or project.

 {% elsif unit == "8" %}
       {% assign start = 30 %}